 In fiction, ice tends to be portrayed as having a crystalline shape.
 You know the kind, with the perfect edges, tapering points, absolutely clear, perhaps there are "spikes" that jut out at odd angles.
 Whatever the case, if you were to hold up, say, a quartz crystal next to a fictional ice crystal, they would look identical outside of possibly color.

 Why this is so is unclear.
-Snowflakes do follow a hexagonal crystalline pattern, so this takes that and applies it to ice in general.
-Perhaps it is simply for the visual cue, something to let the viewer know "This is definitely a Slippy-Slidey Ice World", or something as simple as The Coconut Effect, where it has become so ubiquitous, it's now expected.
+Snowflakes do follow a hexagonal crystalline pattern, and when very still water freezes, it forms radiating structures of horizontal ice crystals, like snowflakes writ large.
+The "ice crystal" concept may also come from the fact that large bodies of water tend to freeze in multiple sections, and where these separate ice sheets meet, the ice forms long hills or ridges of interlocking pieces, known as "pressure ridges".
+Or it could be simply for the visual cue, something to let the viewer know "This is definitely a Slippy-Slidey Ice World", or something as simple as The Coconut Effect, where it has become so ubiquitous, it's now expected.

 Compare with All-Natural Gem Polish, when gems themselves are found perfectly cut and faceted in the wild.
 Can sometimes overlap with Instant Ice: Just Add Cold!, especially when characters are frozen and emerge as perfectly cubical ice blocks.